Securing AI Agent File Uploads with MIME Type Restrictions¶

 | Visual Studio | 2019+ | Build plugin DLL from C# source |

-| PowerShell | 7.2+ | Import DLP policy template |
+| PowerShell | 7.2+ | Review or update data policy connector classifications |

-| Azure Portal | N/A | Configure Sentinel queries and alerts |
+| Azure portal | N/A | Configure Sentinel queries and alerts |

 Configuration Steps¶